 Once inside the walls of this ancient village, you will immediately notice that the locals take great pride in their dwellings.
 Nearly every home is adorned with blooming pots of flowers and the laundry hanging overhead seems to add to the ambiance of this charming place.
 The village center is dominated by the Church of Santi Leonardo and Christoforo which dates back to the 13th century.
 Take some time to walk through the church and admire the frescoes while you are here.
 With virtually no other tourists around you can move with ease and not feel rushed.

 Scenes from MonticchielloClick thumbnail to view full-size

 If you happen upon Monticchiello during the summer months from mid-July to mid-August, make it a point to see the “Teatro Povero” (Poor Theatre).
-This nightly theatrical experience is written, directed, and recited by the residents of Monticchiello as a testament to the life and history of its people.
+This nightly theatrical experience is written, directed, and recited by the residents of Monticchiello and ia a testament to the life and history of its people.
 Although we did not get to experience the theatre in September, I would imagine this to be a highlight of Monticchiello.